Choosing the right wallet is very important for any crypto newbie, as choosing the wrong wallet can mean losing your cryptocurrency forever!

 Copay’s main downside is that it isn’t linked directly to a blockchain.
 This means that its reliability can be affected if the servers it uses have any problems.
 When these problems happen, Copay isn’t always quick to fix them.

-However, the Copay wallet is still amongst the best on the market.
+However, the Copay wallet is still amongst the better ones in the market.
 If you think that Copay is the wallet for you, then what are you waiting for?
 Follow my simple instructions and get started!

 The content published on this website is not aimed to give any kind of financial, investment, trading, or any other form of advice.
 BitDegree.org does not endorse or suggest you to buy, sell or hold any kind of cryptocurrency.
 Before making financial investment decisions, do consult your financial advisor.